Apr 23, 2026 • by Paul Bourque

 Even shipments to a valued trade partner like Germany must abide by the country’s importation laws and may be liable to duties and taxes.
 Thankfully for you, Secureship’s website provides anyone free access to the important basic shipping restriction of goods shipped from Canada to Germany.
 A short sampling includes: limits to amount of tobacco and alcohol that can be sent as gifts; restrictions to the types of foods and quantity German customs allow in.
 Also, it is worth reminding readers of the importance of providing a complete shipping label and commercial invoice on all parcels bound for Germany.
 Finally, be aware of the duties and taxes the goods may incur that the recipient will be liable for.

-Feb 02, 2026 • by Paul Bourque
+Apr 23, 2026 • by Paul Bourque

-How much does it cost to send a package to Mexico?
+How much does it cost to ship from Canada to Mexico?

-Jan 09, 2026 • by Paul Bourque
+Apr 17, 2026 • by Paul Bourque